godotengine/godot-docs/learning/features/assetlib/using_assetlib.rst

 |image5|

 This will change the look of the AssetLib header.
-Now you can see a feed of the assets (TODO: what does that mean?), an overview of your submitted assets, and the ability to submit new assets to the Library.
+Now you get access to a handful new functions:

+- The feed, which shows a list of status updates on your submitted assets (and possibly more in the future).
+- A list of your uploaded assets.
+- The ability to submit new assets.

 |image6|